12,000 grads of the Ultimate Military Credit Cards Course already know why

 Military servicemembers should open both the Amex Gold and Amex Platinum.
 I recommend getting an Amex Platinum card first and then opening an Amex Gold once you have completed the minimum spend on the Amex Platinum card.

-Also remember that military spouses also get their annual fees waived.
+Also remember that military spouses also get the same protections on their cards.
 Spouses can refer each other to earn even more points!
 I explain how that all works in my Ultimate Military Credit Cards Course.

 Let me know in the comments if you opened both cards!